Savannah Mall

-Savannah Mall was a two-level enclosed regional shopping mall on the southside of Savannah, Georgia, that opened August 29, 1990.
+Savannah Mall is a defunct two-level enclosed regional shopping mall on the southside of Savannah, Georgia, that opened August 29, 1990.
 The mall is anchored by Target, Bass Pro Shops, and Dillard's.
-The lower level of the anchor pad that is occupied by Target is a vacant and former Burlington Coat Factory that closed in 2020.
-The upper level of an original Montgomery Ward is also vacant.
+The lower level of the anchor pad that is occupied by Target is a former Burlington Coat Factory that closed in 2020 and currently occupied by an e-cigarette and hemp products distributor.
+The upper level of an original Montgomery Ward is currently occupied by the Savannah Bananas.
 The lower level is currently a call center.